PLEASE NOTE: This page is no longer being maintained. For current guides to PubMed, see:

 Description: PubMed is the primary database for researchers in the fields of biochemistry, molecular biology, and related life sciences.
 It comprises over 20 million references to articles published in more than 5,200 current biomedical journals from the United States and over 80 foreign countries.
-It was developed by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM) as part of the Entrez retrieval system.
+It was developed by the National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM).

 For more information: What's the difference between MEDLINE and PubMed?